melindalu/mineswifter/README.md

 This should run on the simulator or on any device running iOS 7.0+.

 To play&mdash;tap a square quickly to reveal it, or hold longer to flag it.
 Hit a bomb, and you die.
-Uncover all the bomb-less squares, and you win!
+Uncover all the bomb-less squares and win!
 Tap the face to start a new game.